r-unruh/chance/README.md

 # chance

-## A minimalist collection of random number generator functions
+## A minimalist set of random number generator functions
 Provides common convenience methods for getting some randomness.

 This was initially inspired by the great JavaScript library chance.js but then